 They produced a series of 16 massive volumes, "Description de l’Egypte".
 They were the largest engravings ever produced, and were made on a specially constructed press.
 The first volumes of engravings were presented to Napoleon in 1808.
 The beauty of engravings, and their very large formats makes Description de l'Égypte an exceptional work.
 The low number of copies made (~1000), its extremely high price and huge size made the work accessible only to the very elite of society.
 Nowadays it is likely only major state museums and libraries are in the possession of the complete work.

-Here is what is probably a once in a lifetime opportunity to own one of these rare, beautiful and important antique engravings.
+In 2016, Sothebys of London sold a full set of Description de l'Egypte for GBP 320,750 (US $442,000).
+Here is a once in a lifetime opportunity to own one of these rare, beautiful and important antique engravings.